 Originally published 10/07/2015.

-Having volunteered on the white-faced darter reintroduction in Delamere Forest, I am one of a lucky few that has spent many hours over the past few months on two English white-faced darter sites and the Delamere translocation site.
+The White-faced Darter, Leucorrhinia dubia, is the dragonfly that sparked my interest in this fascinating group of insects and so it seems only fitting to finish ‘A Dragonfly a Day’ with the insect that inspired it.
+Having volunteered on the White-faced Darter re-introduction in Delamere Forest, Cheshire, I am one of a lucky few that has spent many hours on two of the English White-faced Darter sites and the Delamere re-introduction site.
 I have been lucky enough to see this insect in its larval form, during its emergence, in its adult form and during copulation.
 It is a beautiful dragonfly and luckily, an relatively easy one to identify as a beginner.

 1,322 total views, 3 views today